The Simpsons 12 Predictions for 2025 Are Insane

 I’ve been watching The Simpsons since I was a kid, and here’s what the predictions have taught me: the future isn’t as unpredictable as we think.

 What keeps me up at night isn’t whether The Simpsons predicted the future.
-It’s whether we’ll learn from their warnings before it’s too late.
+It’s whether we’ll learn from their plans before it’s too late.

 Frequently Asked Questions About The Simpsons Predictions for 2025